vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/aws-lambda-behaviors.md

 2. Get credentials for an AWS user to execute the function, including `access_key` and `secret_key`

-3. Create an Interface in Cloud Director
+3. Create an Interface in VMware Cloud Director

     ```text
     POST /cloudapi/1.0.0/interfaces